Social on Main – Bryanston

 Workshop 55 – Parktown North

 If you’re looking to sip and sample your way through one of the widest selections of gin in the city, then Workshop 55 is where you need to be.
-They have become known for blending interesting and tantalising gin infusions, as well as offering a few rare finds into the mix.
-Not only do they bring guests the best in gin, but they also have some high-quality tonics such as Fentimans and Fever-Tree to enhance your gin experience.
+They are known for blending interesting and tantalising gin infusions, as well as offering a few rare finds into the mix.
+Not only do they bring guests the best in gin, but they also have some high-quality tonics, such as Fentimans and Fever-Tree, to enhance your gin experience.

 Kream – Mall of Africa, Midrand

-There was a big hype about Kream when it opened, and no wonder!
-Great food, attentive service and, of course, a great atmosphere.
-It’s ideal for a special occasion dinner or if you simply want to enjoy a grapefruit gin with a few friends after an afternoon of shopping in the Mall of Africa.
+There was a big hype about Kream when it opened – with great food, attentive service and a great atmosphere, it’s no wonder.
+It’s ideal for a special occasion dinner or if you simply want to enjoy a grapefruit gin with a few friends after an afternoon of shopping at the Mall of Africa.
 So, if you haven’t been yet, make a stop at this trendy spot when you’re in the area.

 011 Dainfern by The Baron – Sandton